nautobot/nautobot-app-nornir/docs/user/faq.md

 _How can I set the TCP Port that is used in the connectivity check?_

 Nornir-Nautobot provides the ability to check the connectivity first via TCP, this port is set per OS driver and is generally port 22.
-Howeever, you can adjust this yourself, and is partially described in the [nornir-nautobot docs](https://docs.nautobot.com/projects/nornir-nautobot/en/latest/task/task/#check-connectivity-configuration).
+However, you can adjust this yourself, and is partially described in the [nornir-nautobot docs](https://docs.nautobot.com/projects/nornir-nautobot/en/latest/task/task/#check-connectivity-configuration).

 The docs indicate that there is 3 choices for check connectivity will send attempt to tcp ping the port based on the following order or precedence from most to least preferred.